 The Value of Music Education from Elementary School to College and Beyond

 With the increasing pressure to do well in high school, get accepted into college and ultimately find a job, it is tempting for some to set aside music education as not relevant, or a nice to have, or too much of a time commitment.
 This view is counterproductive – “The most important thing about music (or, more generally, Arts) education, which has been demonstrated by numerous studies, is its effect on non-Arts studies.
+This is why the demand for music teachers has increased significantly.
 The Arts teaches students how to think, how to analyze, how to study, how to practice, how to focus.
 Spending on the Arts is one of the most efficient uses of money, with the highest return per buck of just about any object of funding.” – Philip Morehead, Head of Music Staff, Lyric Opera of Chicago.

 Musician Thomas Dolby, interviewed earlier this year by OneDublin.org, commented: “Music education has to be a big part of [the classroom].
 One of the reasons that I left the U.S. and moved back to the U.K. was specifically that.
 I got so upset with the cuts that were taking place in Californian schools, the schools my kids were in, and the last straw was when our school took away the music program.
 In fact the last year I was there, a group of parents and I had to raise money independently just to keep one teacher on, to teach music in the schools.
 That was just driving me nuts.
 I wish music was built into our concept of how education should be going forward.”